1. How can I keep a speeding ticket or misdemeanor traffic violation off my record?

 3. I did not show up in court for a speeding ticket.
 What will happen to me?

 The consequences may be severe: an attachment for your arrest may have been issued, a contempt fine may be assessed, and your license may be suspended or could be in the process of being suspended.
 The procedures and timelines vary greatly from court to court.
 Even if you missed your court date, you should act as soon as possible in order to prevent further harm to your driving record.
-You need a qualified Babcock Partners attorney to assist you.
+You need our qualified traffic ticket attorney to assist you.

 4. Will my insurance rates go up if I get a speeding ticket?